Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 net user /Add Teresa

-To create a domain user account, add the /domain parameter and specify the username and password:
+To create a new user account on a domain, add the `/domain` parameter along with the username and password.

-# Create a new user account on domain with login name Peter and password [email protected]
+# Create a new user account on domain with login name Peter and password Shell@123

-The above command creates a user account on the domain with a username Peter and password as [email protected] as plain text in the command line.
+The above command creates a user account on the domain with a username Peter and password Shell@123 as plain text in the command line.

 net user /Add /domain Peter *